Connor O'Toole (American football): College career

 O'Toole began his collegiate career as a wide receiver, redshirting at Utah in 2020.
 In 2021, he recorded one catch and posted 10 tackles on special teams.
 O'Toole changed his position to defensive end prior to the 2022 season.
 In his first season on defense, he posted 41 tackles, four tackles-for-loss (TFLs) and 1.5 sacks.
 O'Toole was hindered by injuries in his final two years at Utah.
 He recorded 31 tackles and 4.5 sacks in eight games in 2023 and then had 22 tackles and 2.5 sacks in eight games in 2024.

 Professional career

 After going unselected in the 2025 NFL draft, O'Toole signed with the Seattle Seahawks as an undrafted free agent.
 He recorded a sack and a team-leading nine pressures during preseason.
 Afterwards, it was announced he had made the team's 53-man roster for the 2025 season.
+The Seahawks went on to win Super Bowl LX in O'Toole's rookie season.